dgroomes/gradle-playground/README.md

 See the README in [java-early-access-via-toolchain/](java-early-access-via-toolchain/).

 ### `consuming-a-maven-bom/`

-This subproject shows how to consume a Maven BOM in a Gradle project and *strictly* override a BOM dependency.
+Consume a Maven BOM in a Gradle project and *strictly* override a BOM dependency.

 See the README in [consuming-a-maven-bom/](consuming-a-maven-bom/).

 ### `multi-module/`